hmasood21955/Lab-2/worksheet.md

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?
+The area is 7.500000 square units.yes we correct the program

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.